 Court reporters report civil and criminal trials; freelance reporters report depositions, arbitrations, business and convention sessions.

-Most reporters now use computer-aided transcription (CAT) where a digital record can be made on a disk or memory unit in addition to the standard paper tape.
+Most reporters now use computer-aided transcription (CAT) where a digital record can be made on a disk or memory unit.
 This technology allows a translation of steno notes almost instantaneously, which, in turn, provides useful technological support and service to court systems and attorneys.

-In order to become eligible to take the state licensing examinations for certified shorthand reporters, students must meet the following requirements -
+In order to become certified shorthand reporters (CSR) and to take the state examination, students must meet the following requirements -

 Transcript Procedures 25